 You can both start out by listing out your desires for the relationship.
 Then you can both share your responses with each other.
 It’s important that you both respect each other’s thoughts and refrain from being upset or disrespectful.
 Lastly, I don’t recommend doing all these questions in one sitting.
-I suggest doing one question each week.
+I suggest doing one to two question per week.

 - List the things that are going well in your relationship.

 - How can you celebrate those things more?